Concert 1st December 2019 at Benijofar

 Crescendo ’s own

-ADELE WOOLFORD was one of the committee who organized the hugely successful Royal British Legion concert at the new theatre in Alicante on
+DELE WOOLFORD was one of the committee who organized the hugely successful Royal British Legion concert at the new theatre in Alicante on April 2nd.

 Jean preferred though to stay an amateur, she married her childhood sweetheart Rowland and had two daughters.
 She and Rowland have been married for over 60 years and he has always been her biggest fan.